jaypipes/articles/openstack/mulligan.md

 their code.

 After witnessing and participating in eight years of OpenStack's governance style, I'm eager for a change.
-Well, actually, a number of changes:
+Well, actually, a number of changes, presented here in no particular order.

-* Death to bureaucracy
-* Less talk, more do
-* Vendors should wear helmets

-### Death to bureaucracy

-OpenStack has built up an extraordinary amount of process, bureaucracy and red tape over the years, most notably in the following areas:

-* Release cycles
-* Death by spec
-* Conferences

-#### Release cycles

-Coordinated releases are a pain in the ass, and not something I feel is terribly important if there were less tight coupling of components.

-Don't care about long-term support (LTS) releases.
-If distributions want to support those, go for it.
-I personally don't feel it should be something an upstream development community should be involved in.

-#### Death by spec

-#### Conferences

 ### Less talk, more do